EladBeber/CTFlearn-Writeups/Forensics/Medium/UP FOR A LITTLE CHALLENGE?/README.md

 As you can assume... the flag is not correct :).\
 So , after trying few more tools we dont find something special, So lets use the URL.\
 We get rar file , after extracting him and get inside the folder - "Did I Forget Again?"
 We see a jpeg file.
-After trying a lot of tools that not bring nothing , lets think...\
+After trying a lot of tools that not bring nothing , lets think...Maybe there is a hidden file that we forgot to check !?.\
-Maybe there is a hidden file that we forgot to check !? , lets use ```ls -a```
+lets use ```ls -a```

 Flag : ```ABCTF{T3Rm1n4l_is_C00l} ```